Slesa/launchy/trunk/Launchy_QT/readme.txt

 Currently working on:

+Add open with support

+Are the files being written/read in unicode?
+Check on firefox bookmarks too.

 When I type in say "c:\dev\big" and try to use the dropdown to complete it it doesn't do anything on the top item

 when there are no suggested results, run them as arguments to the first thing